soxhub/ember-scoped-css/docs/css-isolation.md

 ## Vue approach

-Vue is adding generated attributes to every class and tag used in css file.
+Vue adds an extra generated data-attribute to every class and tag used in the css file.

-Input
+Input:

 ```html
 <!-- components/first.hbs -->